Is there anything that can be done about tinnitus?

 How to deal with Tinnitus

-It is important to first determine whether it is a case of objective or subjective tinnitus.
-Objective tinnitus can be heard by a treating doctor who can then try to identify the physical cause and then possibly prescribe a specific treatment.
+It is important to first determine whether the tinnitus is objective or subjective.
+Objective tinnitus can also be detected by a treating physician.
+This facilitates the path to finding the cause and to a possible treatment.

 Subjective tinnitus, perceiving the sound without identifying the source of it, is the most common and difficult form to treat.
 Although there is no cure for tinnitus, the sufferer may, as time passes, be less affected by tinnitus.
 This is because it is less noticeable or because they learn to "deal with it".
 You can reduce or ease the symptoms yourself by educating yourself about the condition - for example, so that you understand that tinnitus is not dangerous.